postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 ## Editing a public workspace

 To view and edit your public workspace's name and summary, navigate to the workspace in Postman.
 In the **Overview** tab, hover over the workspace name or summary and select to edit.
-Changes will be saved automatically.
+Changes to the workspace name and summary will be saved automatically.

+To update the workspace's visibility or to delete the workspace, select **Workspace Settings**.

 <img alt="Create public workspace dropdown" src="https://assets.postman.com/postman-docs/workspace-edit-name-details-overview-tab-v9.1.jpg"/>